 2007 – Sweet Myrtle & Bitter Honey: The Mediterranean Flavors of Sardinia from Efisio Farris of Arcodoro is published.
 It is likely the first Sardinian cookbook published in English.
 The New York Times listed it among “25 noteworthy cookbooks published in 2007.’’

 2007 – Late in the year Ristorante Cavour opens in developer Giorgio Borlenghi’s posh Hotel Granduca.
-The executive chef is a Frenchman, David Denis.
+The executive chef is a Frenchman, David Denis, of the well-regarded Le Mistral on the west side.
 He infuses the flavors similar to his native Provence and Liguria to create a broadly northern Italian array of very well-crafted dishes.
 He proves that the French culinary tradition of stock-making marries well with Milanese-style risotto.
 For those that don’t know much about Italian history, the restaurant takes its moniker from Baron Cavour, one of the principal architects of Italian unification in 1861; the conquest of the Kingdom of Two Sicilies and its incorporation into the Turin-based Kingdom of Sardinia.

 2008 – In an article entitled “The Best U.S. Italian Restaurants” in the April issue of Forbes Traveler, John Mariani names Tony’s among the top dozen or so Italian eateries in the country.
 He writes, “in its new location, Tony's plays to a younger crowd that comes for rigorously authentic Italian regional cuisine and great wines.”

 2008 – Also in April, Andrea Pintus, the longtime chef at lower Heights-area Patrenalla’s, and a native of Sardinia, opens his own restaurant with business partner, Luigi Campioni, on Westheimer and Dairy Ashford.
 Called Andrea’s is serves approachable Italian and Italian-American dishes that are a very good value.
-Unfortunately, Pintus passes away in early 2011 at the age of 55.
+Unfortunately, Pintus dies as the result of an accident in early 2011 at the age of 55.

 2009 – Marco Wiles opens his third truly Italian restaurant along a short stretch of Westheimer, Poscol, in March.
 It takes its name from the term in dialect used for a main thoroughfare (Via Poscolle) in the northeastern Italian city of Udine, the hometown of Wiles’ family.
 Featuring small plates and inspiration largely from Veneto and Friuli, it sports another well-chosen all-Italian wine list.